crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: Turbot & Steampipe T-shirts and Stickers
 - **Requirements**:
-    - We will offer unique Turbot stickers and t-shirts for no-code, low-code and high-code contributions.
+    - We will offer unique Turbot stickers and t-shirts for no-code, low-code, and high-code contributions.
-    - At least 1 accepted PR from any of our 200+ public GitHub repos, marked with topic `hacktoberfest`.
+    - At least 1 accepted PR from any of our 200+ public GitHub repos, marked with the topic `hacktoberfest`.
 - **How to sign up**: No required signup necessary.
 - **Issues**: [Eligible projects and issues](https://github.com/search?q=org%3Aturbot+topic%3Ahacktoberfest&type=repositories).
 - **Notes**: Read more details in the [announcement post](https://turbot.com/blog/2023/10/hacktoberfest-2023) and join our [Turbot community](https://turbot.com/community/join) `#contributors` channel with any questions.